karanrao-gitinit/Hashnode-Blog/cloyo3l45000009lbaydfh45m.md

     And Done, Congratulations you have created your first Repository on GitHub.

-    But your repository is still empty click on **README** to create a readme.md file (markdown format file), you can describe about the repository, then click on the `commit changes` button to apply changes.
+    But your repository is still empty click on **README** to create a readme.md file (markdown format file), you can describe the repository, then click on the `commit changes` button to apply changes.

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1699985729558/30365192-a9d0-4251-853b-60ddff3bd43d.png align="center")